UKCloud/documentation/articles/cloud-storage/cs-gs.md

 - Removes the complexity of capacity management by utilising a pay‑as‑you‑go model, so you pay for what you use, when you use it, scaling indefinitely and on demand

-- Natively enables application deduplication and redundancy to ensure the highest level of data availability, while reducing the cost and management of on-premises storage solutions
+- Natively provides application redundancy to ensure the highest level of data availability, while reducing the cost and management of on-premises storage solutions

 - Provides easy access to storage anywhere, any time, to any device, using HTTP(S) to simplify the integration of object storage systems into cloud‑based solutions by removing the need to rely on the availability of web, file or FTP servers